snail-language/snail-language.github.io/_docs/02-basics.md

 * If both sub-expressions are `Int`, then standard arithmetic comparison is used
 * If both sub-expressions are `String`, then lexicographic comparison is used
 * If both sub-expressions are `Bool`, then `false < true`
-* If both sub-expressions are `Void`, they are equal
+* If both sub-expressions are `void`, they are equal

 On all other types, equality is decided by pointer value.
 If two values share the same space in memory, they are equal.